 Harvey Dent, or Two-Face, is one of the most iconic Batman villains (the top spot, obviously, going to the Joker).
 He had acid thrown in his face, scarring and disfiguring half of it.
 He has since taken a coin with a good side and a scarred side to make decisions.
 Is this a reference to gambling, since he is leaving everything to chance, or is it something more complex?
+Even though gambling is becoming very popular, many people still have no idea how to play many of the gambling games; this is why there are many helpful websites on which you can, for example, learn How to play blackjack.
+But let’s now figure out what Dent’s coin toss means.

 We have to remember that Harvey Dent used to be Gotham’s DA.
 He was tough, but fair, and worked tirelessly to make Gotham a safer place while attempting to rehabilitate criminals.
 He is the dream of a system that works.
 Civilization, order, and everything in its place were things that Dent was all about.
 That is, until the incident.